locallyoptimistic/LocallyOptimistic/content/post/data-warehouse-sla-p2.md

 ### Stakeholder commitment
 I spent most of this two part post exploring the obligation from the perspective of the Data team.
 However, in order to effectively deliver on your data warehouse SLA, your stakeholders must be collaborative partners.
 In the context of the SLA, collaboration means communication throughout the data life cycle.
 At a minimum, stakeholders should involve the Data team when they begin to think about:

-* Bringing on a new data source - Early involvement allows the Data team to evaluate the vendor (does it have an API?) and begin to think about how the data source fits within the existing architecture
+* Bringing on a new data source: Early involvement allows the Data team to evaluate the vendor (does it have an API?) and begin to think about how the data source fits within the existing architecture
-* Defining a new KPI - It is better to add fewer, well defined and well understood KPIs to your data warehouse.
+* Defining a new KPI: It is better to add fewer, well defined and well understood KPIs to your data warehouse.
 The Data team can help identify which KPIs make the most sense to use and productionalize
-* Changing requirements - In a business, change is a constant and the data infrastructure must evolve to support those changes.
+* Changing requirements: In a business, change is a constant and the data infrastructure must evolve to support those changes.
 Help the Data team to be a partner in those changes, not an after thought

 Stakeholders should also feel ownership of the data they use.
 They have a responsibility to help identify data issues as the occur.